PDXPythonPirates/new-website/docs/user_stories.md

 Name: Ray<br>
 Age: 29<br>
 “I’ve registered for the current course and joined the meetup group.
-Now I’m curious about the other parts of the website.
+Now I’m curious about the other parts of the website."

 **Intrigue: Getting Started Steps**

 After joining the group on Meetup.com Ray returns to the landing page of the Python Pirates website.

-**Engage: Request Slack Channel ivitation**
+**Engage: Request Slack Channel invitation**

 Under the Current Course banner Ray sees the banner for the Slack invitation and is curious about that as well.